Proxima-Ch2426/RSS-Japan-Islands/README.md

 # RSS-Japan-Islands
 Map decals for Tanegashima, Mageshima and Hachijo Islands.
 Comes with PQS map configs *(delete `Decals.cfg` if needed)*.
 Runways, launchsites and buildings have to be placed/configured manually.
+Recommend to place a map decal to flatten the terrain and move it under water.

 ### Tanegashima Island
 The Island containing the Tanegashima Launchsite.